NON-PREP VENEERS

 Benefits of non-prep veneers:

-• Little prep work is needed – at the first appointment you will have a consultation and mould of your teeth and at the second appointment, your fitting and new smile!
+- Little prep work is needed – at the first appointment you will have a consultation and mold of your teeth and at the second appointment, your fitting and new smile!

 Am I a good candidate?